 In eighteen seasons, Coach Fletcher has earned NCCAA Mid-east Region "Coach of the Year" honors eight times, (1996, 1997, 1999, 2000, 2001, 2002, 2005, and 2008).
 He was also awarded the American Baseball Coaches Association/Louisville Slugger Coaches Award in 1996, 1997, 2002, 2004, and 2005.

 There have been six Mighty Oak baseball players under Fletcher's tutelage to sign professional baseball contracts.
 Most recently, Eric Barnes, who signed his first contract in 2012.

 A graduate of OCU with a B.S. in Accounting (1995) and a Master's in Management (1997), Coach Fletcher was a four year member of the OCU squad.
 A native of Madisonville, KY, he graduated from Madisonville North Hopkins High School.
 Coach Fletcher has worked many camps throughout the mid-west and is a student of the game.

-Along with his coaching responsibilities, he is also the school's Assistant Athletic Director and instructs in the school of business.
+Along with his coaching responsibilities, he also serves as the school's Assistant Athletic Director and instructs in the school of business.

-Coach Fletcher is marrid to Maddie Fletcher.
-He has three daughters, Sophie, Avery and Alaine, and resides in Princeton, IN.
+Coach Fletcher is married to Maddie Fletcher.
+He has three daughters, Sophie, Avery and Alaine, and resides in Evansville, IN.